milorad-co/milorad-installer/README.md

 # Milorad Application Installer
 A shell script which can quickly install any Milorad application and create functions to start them.

-This script uses the `git` command to install applications in the directory /opt/milorad/ (on Linux) or C:\Program Files\milorad\ (on Windows), then creates functions to easily start them from the terminal!
+This script uses the `git` command to install applications in the directory /opt/milorad/ (on Linux) or C:/Program Files/Git/opt/milorad/ (on Windows), then creates functions to easily start them from the terminal!
 The applications it can install are:
 1. GUMP - The GNU Useless Manipulation Program, for Windows, Linux, and development.

 Many more apps are currently in development.
 The full list of them is on the [Milorad Website](https://milorad-co.github.io/).